 The virgin motherhood of Mary is one of the most incredible miracles in Christianity.
 It happened because Mary accepted God’s Will in her life.
 In the famous Marian song “Magnificat”, Mary sings of her joy of having new life breathed into her.

 The advent story also discusses the nativity of Jesus in Bethlehem.
 He was not born into nobility.
 But as a son of a peasant family.
 Mary even gave birth in a manger because there was no place for them in inns.
 Yet this simple setting was welcomed by the choir of angels.
 Shepherds visited the family.
 Then the Three Magi gave gifts of gold, frankincense, and myrrh to the newborn baby who was to be the New King.

 It is in the New Testament that we see people rising from the dead.
 We first witness it through Jesus calling Lazarus to live again after being buried for three days.
 Then this truth comes realized in Jesus Christ’s resurrection three days after his crucifixion.

-Jesus and his followers regularly preached about eternal life.
+Jesus and His followers regularly preached about eternal life.
 They preached about how man must repent and follow Jesus.
-Whosoever will follow his commands will never die.
-Apostles even wrote to their followers about death and resurrection.
+Whosoever will follow His commands will never die.
+Apostles even wrote to their followers about Christ’s death and resurrection.
 They die from sin but rise again with Christ.